-Report: Alabama interviewed Pitt's Partridge for opening, but hired Miami D-line coach
+Report: Alabama interviewed Pitt's Charlie Partridge but hired Miami D-line coach

 He came to Pitt after three years as the head coach at Florida Atlantic, but also served under former Pitt coaches Walt Harris and Dave Wannstedt.

-Narduzzi's staff has experienced plenty of upheaval since the end of the season, losing defensive coordinator Josh Conklin (head coach at Wofford, S.C., College), defensive backs coach Renaldo Hill (Miami Dolphins) and offensive line coach John Peterson, who was not retained after three seasons.
+Narduzzi's staff has experienced plenty of upheaval since the end of the season, losing defensive coordinator Josh Conklin (head coach at Wofford), defensive backs coach Renaldo Hill (Miami Dolphins) and offensive line coach John Peterson, who was not retained after three seasons.

 Narduzzi has added three coaches to his staff.
 Former Northwestern linebackers coach Randy Bates was hired as defensive coordinator, David Barbely is the new offensive line coach and Archie Collins, whose duties haven't been defined yet, was named the 10th assistant under new NCAA guidelines.